Do Fake Owls Actually Keep Birds Off Solar Panels? (The Honest Answer)

 Maintenance: Replace reflective tape seasonally.
 Check mesh clips annually for UV degradation.

 This combination — physical exclusion plus passive deterrents — is what professional solar maintenance companies use for long-term results.
+Fake owls for solar panels can play a minor supporting role, but never the lead.

 Despite their limitations, fake owls aren’t completely useless.
 They can be part of a multi-deterrent strategy: